 Special diets are mainly used for unspecific health reasons by those who are females, have a college degree or with depression, and commonly used in conjunction with herbs and dietary supplements.

-Zhang, Y, Lauche, R, Sibbritt, D, Olaniran, B, Cook, R & Adams, J 2017, 'Comparison of Health Information Technology Use Between American Adults With and Without Chronic Health Conditions: Findings From The National Health Interview Survey 2012', Journal of Medical Internet Research, vol. 17, no. 10.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Lauche, R, Sibbritt, D, Olaniran, B, Cook, R & Adams, J 2017, 'Comparison of Health Information Technology Use Between American Adults With and Without Chronic Health Conditions: Findings From The National Health Interview Survey 2012', Journal of Medical Internet Research, vol. 17, no. 10.View/Download from: Publisher's site

 Background: Health information technology (HIT) is utilized by people with different chronic conditions such as diabetes and hypertension.
 However, there has been no comparison of HIT use between persons without a chronic condition, with one chronic condition, and multiple (≥2) chronic conditions (MCCs).